Fritz [Frederick] Ungar

 Career Summary

-Fritz Ungar founded Phaidon Verlag in Vienna in 1922.
-(Phaidon was later re-established as an art book publisher in London by his former partners.)
-In 1926 he founded Saturn Verlag, producing educational books, poetry, fiction, and later books on Jewish matters.
-In 1938, Saturn Verlag was aryanized, and Ungar moved to Prague, Switzerland, London, finally emigrating to the USA, where he published successfully under the name Frederick Ungar Publishing Co. in New York, issuing literature, including translations of German and Austrian writers.
+Fritz Ungar was co-founder, together with Bela Horovitz and Ludwig Goldscheider, of Phaidon Verlag in Vienna in 1923.
+Ungar left Phaidon in 1924; his former partners developed it into a distinguished art book publishing house (Phaidon continued to publish in London from 1938, avoiding aryanisation thanks to an arrangement with Allen & Unwin).
+In 1926 Ungar founded Saturn Verlag, producing educational books, poetry, fiction, and later books on Jewish matters.
+Saturn Verlag was aryanized in 1938 and Ungar moved to Prague, Switzerland, London, finally emigrating to the USA, where he published successfully under the name Frederick Ungar Publishing Co. in New York, issuing literature, including translations of German and Austrian writers.

 Ungar and the Schenker circle